intelligentdnb/jd-inteCV/README.md

 # jd-inteCV
-web cv with react next js
+web CV and portfolio using react next js
-CV and portfolio